• Skip to primary navigation

 Pro Tips

-The chocolate icing will start to thicken as it cools, so make it right before you’re ready to pour it onto the cake.
+• The chocolate icing will start to thicken as it cools, so make it right before you’re ready to pour it onto the cake.
 If you wait too long, it may set up in the pan before you can use it.

-Using coffee instead of water enhances the chocolate flavor.
+• Using coffee instead of water enhances the chocolate flavor.
 No worries if you just use water or milk, though.
 It's still delicious.

-To adjust a recipe that calls for a 15.25 ounce cake mix to use a 13.25 ounce cake mix, choose one of these options.
-1. To a 13.25 ounce cake mix, add 2 tablespoons all purpose flour and 2 tablespoons sugar.
-2. To a 13.25 ounce cake mix reduce amount of water or liquid by 2 tablespoons.
+• To adjust a recipe that calls for a 15.25 ounce cake mix to use a 13.25 ounce cake mix, choose one of these options.

-How to Serve Chocolate Peanut Butter Cake
+What to Serve with Peanut Chocolate Cake

 Serve this rich chocolate sheet cake right from the pan at potlucks, game day, or birthdays and holidays.
 It's also decadent enough to serve in small pieces at special occasions like bridal showers, baby showers and birthday parties.